Prioritizing Capex projects is

 before.
 Here’s why.

-You’ve got three projects competing for finite funds … and your approval.
+You’ve got multiple projects competing for finite funds … and your approval.

-One aligns particularly well with your organization’s ESG strategy.
-Another has outsized ROI potential … but could take several years to materialize.
-The third is favored by a team whose product line has been a cash cow in the past, but can’t be milked much further.
+Some align particularly well with your organization’s ESG strategy.
+Others have outsized ROI potential … but could take several years to materialize.
+And there are those favored by a team whose product line has been a cash cow in the past, but can’t be milked much further.

 Which do you choose?
-It’s the type of conundrum we’re hearing from operations and engineering teams all too often.
+It’s the type of conundrum that’s common to hear from finance, operations and engineering teams across myriad industries.

-In short, prioritizing Capex projects can be more challenging than ever before.
+In short, choosing capital projects can be more challenging than ever before.
 You know the drill: do you prioritize “keeping the lights on,” driving long-term growth or satisfying Wall Street’s insatiable appetite for short-term success?
-And the larger your capital portfolio, the more scenarios like these you have to contend with.
+Moreover, the larger your capital portfolio, the more scenarios like these you have to contend with.

 Modern project prioritization requires a nuanced, dynamic approach that considers strategic alignment, interdependencies, disruption, macroeconomic risks, and more.
-Here are but a few of the factors Capex stakeholders are considering, and how you can cut through the noise to make prioritization a little easier.
+Here are but a few of the factors Capex stakeholders are considering, and how you can cut through the noise to make prioritization a little easier, and the desired outcomes more predictable.

 1. Economic headwinds